See below for a brief background description of the city followed by a list of some of its most popular events and

 With over 130,000 residents, Abbotsford is one of the largest municipalities in British Columbia by both population and land area.
-In the Lower Mainland it has a larger population than Coquitlam (125,000+) and Delta (around 100,000), and has one of the highest proportions of visible minorities in the country.
+In the Lower Mainland it has a larger population than Coquitlam (125,000+) and Delta (around 100,000).
+It also has one of the highest proportions of visible minorities in the country.

-Abbotsford is also in what some consider part of Canada’s “Bible Belt,” and its citizens are some of the country’s most generous as far as donating to charities.
+Abbotsford is in what some consider part of Canada’s “Bible Belt,” and its citizens are some of the country’s most generous as far as donating to charities.

 Abbotsford is home to a number of significant festivals and events including the following that happen during normal years in winter, spring, summer and fall.

 - Vancouver Motorcycle Show – a motorcycle trade show at Tradex in January.

 - Vancouver Pet Lover Show – a trade show for pets and their owners at the Tradex Centre in February (but sometimes in other months instead).

-- Abbotsford Tulip Festival – a giant and highly colourful field of tulips located at 36737 North Parallel Road and open for viewing most years between April and the beginning of May.
+- Abbotsford Tulip Festival – a giant and highly colourful field of tulips located at 36737 North Parallel Road.
+It’s open for viewing most years between April and the beginning of May.
 (Note: 2019 was the final year for this event.
-It was cancelled in 2020 because of COVID-19 and in 2021 it is moving to the Okanagan.)
+It was cancelled in 2020 because of COVID-19 and in 2021 it moved to the Okanagan.)

 - Abbotsford Canada Day Event – the community celebrates July 1st with a parade along South Fraser Way and a festival at Abbotsford Exhibition Park.

 - Abbotsford Agrifair – a country fair with carnival rides, animals, a car derby and motocross shows at Exhibition Park on the August Long Weekend.

-- Abbotsford Airshow – Western Canada’s largest airshow takes place at the Abbotsford airport in mid-August.
+- The Abbotsford Airshow – Western Canada’s largest airshow takes place at the Abbotsford airport in mid-August.